 Through Student Leadership Corps (SLC), commit to develop leadership skills and potential.
 Gain a deeper knowledge of yourself and others, and learn how to positively contribute to leadership in the organizations and communities to which you belong.
 Through weekly group meetings, mentorship, and reflection, learn how to develop and practice leadership.
 First-year students or sophomores are eligible to apply in March to be considered for participation in the fall semester of their sophomore or junior year.

-Online applications for Fall 2019 will be available before Spring Break and will close on Wednesday 3/27.
+Online applications will be available before Spring Break and will close on Wednesday 3/27.

 Questions about Leadership Programs?
 Contact firstname.lastname@example.org